TheWudu/mongo_cpp/README.md

 * Find/Read those documents and convert to models
 * Check for existance of those documents
 * Simple aggregation to calculate some statistics
+* Simple menu for selecting some actions
+* List sessions, filter by from and to date, default to 30 days ago and now.

 Some more things I will provide most likely:

-* simple menu for selecting some actions
 * some more aggregations and filtering on them

 ## Setup